 Related: These are the Houston companies that were granted the most waivers from steel tariffs.

 Texas may have the right sun and wind resource mix to quit coal.

 “There is nowhere else in the world better positioned to operate without coal than Texas is.”
 Texas is one of the only places where the natural patterns of wind and sun could produce power around the clock.
+(Houston Chronicle)

 Linda Hernandez makes $62,000 per year as a secretary at the Federal Detention Center in downtown Houston, a salary she supplements by picking up overtime shifts as a corrections officer.
 Now, she’s not getting paid for either.
+(Houston Chronicle)

 Related: Houston businesses stepped up to help affected workers.